 Commenting on Services Europe Atlantique Sud (SEAS) v.
-Stockholms Rederiaktiebolag SVEA, often known as The Folias, as quoted in McGregor on Damages (footnote 12, above), at 16-039.
+Stockholms Rederiaktiebolag SVEA, often known as The Folias, as quoted in McGregor on Damages (op. cit. footnote 15), at 16-039.

-Award on Damages and Costs of 30 June 1990, as quoted in Ripinsky and Williams, Damages in International Law, BIICL 2008, p.
+Award on Damages and Costs of 30 June 1990, as quoted in Ripinsky and Williams, Damages in International Investment Law, op. cit. note 13, p.
 395.

 The manner of awarded interest in dollars in this matter being inadequate to make such compensation.

-See Ripinsky and Williams (footnote 20, above), Section 10.1.2 for further discussion of these points.
+See Ripinsky and Williams, in Damages in International Investment Law, op. cit. note 13, Section 10.1.2, for further discussion of these points.

 To derive the Singapore dollar-denominated WACC, we applied the international fisher effect by applying the relative inflation between Singapore and the United States to the US dollar-denominated WACC of 10 per cent (9.44% = [(1+10%) *(1+1.48%)/ (1+2%)] - 1).
 The forecast inflation rates in Singapore and the United States in 2027 are 1.48 per cent and 2 per cent, respectively.
 Source: IMF World Economic Outlook Database, April 2022.